 If you're ready to try your hand practicing the medical theories you've learned, consider a volunteer program abroad.
 Several programs offer you the chance to combine class time and homework assignments with clinical rotations, giving you invaluable firsthand experience for your future medical profession.

 Medical Language and Sciences Programs

 Understanding how medicine differs between countries and cultures will be a valuable tool in your professional toolkit.
-Programs that teach you to speak a foreign language relating to medicine (such as Medical Spanish) are a great option that can fulfill any language requirements you have for graduation, too.
+Programs that teach you to speak a foreign language relating to medicine (such as Medical Spanish with Tico Lingo) are a great option that can fulfill any language requirements you have for graduation, too.

 In some ways, your choice for where to study abroad as a pre-med student are limited only by your personal interests.
 That said, there are several countries and regions that are worth considering for the strength of their pre-med study abroad programs.

 While it might sound unusual, Tanzania is a great country if you're eager to experience life in one of the most economically developing regions of the world while still enjoying a safe and stable educational experience.
 Programs in Tanzania allow you to focus on both classroom time and shadowing doctors in the field.